 When: 17 June 2021 (Thursday) 15:00 to 16:30 (CET, Geneva time)

-Where: Given the evolving situation of the COVID-19 pandemic, the event will take place virtually on Zoom.
-Registration link: https://zoom.us/meeting/register/tJEpcO2pqDotGNaZI8xAiqLMVTyuzjBj4pE-
+Where: Given the evolving situation of the COVID-19 pandemic, the event took place virtually on Zoom.

-On the occasion of the International Year on the Eradication of Child Labour, the Geneva Centre is organizing an online event entitled “Back to School not Work: Ending Child Labour in a Post-COVID World”.
-Join us on 17 June 2021 to learn more about child labour and to discuss how, together, we can reverse this trend.
+On the occasion of the International Year for the Elimination of Child Labour, the Geneva Centre organized an online event entitled “Back to School not Work: Ending Child Labour in a Post-COVID World” which discussed the most recent updates on progress against child labour around the world, and how, together, we could prevent the COVID-19 crisis from pushing millions of children into labour.

-While significant progress has already been made towards this ambitious goal in the last decades, many challenges remain as over 152 million children were estimated to still be engaged in child labour in 2017.
+While significant progress has already been made towards this ambitious goal in the last decades, many challenges remain as the latest global estimates indicate that 160 million children – 63 million girls and 97 million boys – were in child labour globally at the beginning of 2020, accounting for almost 1 in 10 of all children worldwide.
 The COVID-19 pandemic further threatens to exacerbate the situation, pushing more girls and boys, particularly from vulnerable communities, into child labour.
 This is due to a number of factors, among others:

 - Child labour regulations have been weakened in a number of countries, especially in sectors such as agriculture and coffee production.